RooXChicken/fireclient/README.md

 Feel free to read it, learn from it, or use it as a basis for your own projects (within reason).
 I just don't want theft.
 Please use this as a tool for your learning, I would love that 😊

 You may also fork the project, but not redistribute modified versions.
 If you want to add features, just submit a PR!
 I would love to help!
 You will even get Affiliate status (just a custom nametag text color for now)

+## Notes
+* Feel free to ask any questions about the code.
+I would love to answer
+* The name is derived from a player's username from an old SMP.
+You know who you are :3